 Earned income includes wages, salaries, tips, other employee compensation, and net earnings from self-employment.
 Earned income also includes strike benefits and any disability pay you report as wages.
+It also includes nontaxable compensation such as parsonage allowances, meals and lodging furnished for the convenience of the employer, voluntary salary deferrals, military basic quarters and subsistence allowances and inkind quarters and subsistence, and military pay earned in a combat zone.
 Earned income is reduced by any net loss from selfemployment.